 September 9, 2016

-Last July, Canadian families started to receive the new Canada Child Benefit (CCB).
-Accordingly, the CCB replaces the former benefits offered to families.
+In July 2016, Canadian families started receiving the new Canada Child Benefit (CCB), which replaced the former benefits offered to families.

 - The CCB is tax-free.
-Families will not have to pay taxes on CCB payments received when they file their tax returns.
+Families don't have to pay taxes on CCB payments received when they file their tax returns.

 - Better targeted to those who need it most.
-Families with low- and middle-incomes will receive more benefits, and those with the highest incomes (generally over $150,000) will receive lower benefits than under the previous system; and
+Low and middle-income families get higher payments, and those with the highest incomes (generally over $150,000) receive less than under the previous system.

-Investing part your CCB in a registered education savings plan (RESP) can definitely be a smart move.
-Remember that both the federal government and the Quebec government offer substantial grants that top up RESP savings a minimum of 30%2.
-Universitas Financial has made a calculation tool available to allow you to see just how far a $20 contribution per month can go.
+Investing part of your CCB in a registered education savings plan (RESP) can definitely be a smart move.
+Remember that in Quebec, both levels of government offer substantial grants that top up RESP contributions by at least 30%2.
+Check out Universitas Financial's calculation tool to see just how far $20 contribution per month can go.

 - To invest part of your CCB payments in an RESP or beef up your current plan, simply contact your scholarship plan representative or our Customer Service.
 We will be happy to assess your savings capacity and thus help you achieve your new investment objectives.

-2 Canada Education Savings Grant (CESG) of 20% to 40% and Quebec Education Savings Incentive (QESI) of 10% to 20%, based on adjusted family net income.
+2. Canada Education Savings Grant (CESG) of 20% to 40% and Quebec Education Savings Incentive (QESI) of 10% to 20%, based on adjusted family net income.
 The annual CESG limit is set at $600 and the lifetime limit is set at $7,200 per child.
 The annual QESI limit is set at $300 and the lifetime limit is set at $3,600 per child.
-CLB: Canada Learning Bond of up to $2,000 per beneficiary, for children born after December 31, 2003, for whom the family receives the National Child Benefit Supplement.
 Certain conditions apply.
-Refer to the prospectus at universitas.ca.
+See our prospectus at universitas.ca/en/about-us/documents-resp-forms.

 Does your child prefer to play alone, become irritable in crowded places, or seem to be in his or her own world making interaction difficult?
 This may be because your child is an introvert.
 As we live in a society where extraversion has laid claim on what’s normal, parents often worry about their introverted children, but it’s time to eradicate past misconceptions!
 Read on to learn how to better understand your child and nurture their personality.